Learn-Write-Repeat/Flutter/README.md

 ## Module - 3
 ### Installation
-- Install for Wndows
+- Install for Windows
 - Istall for Mac
 - Istall for Linux

 ### Stup Editor
-- install Android studio  or visual Studio
+- Install Android studio  or visual Studio
-- to insall Vscode
+- To install Vscode
-- to insall Android studio
+- To install Android studio

 ### Create the first  app
 - Run the app